AMC-dyn/PyXSCAT/src/MOLCAS_README.txt

 These both have special readers - molcas_ci_reader.py and molden_reader_nikola_molcas.py.

 The interface can currently read both the CASSCF/RASSCF output (of the program `rasscf`) and the CASPT2 output (of the eponymous program).
-The CASPT2 orbitals are *without* the PMCAS perturbative correction, and so represent an approximation of the total wavefunction in the reference space, i.e. the set of configurations generated in the CAS/RAS calculation.
+The CASPT2 orbitals are *without* the PMCAS perturbative correction, and so represent an approximation of the total wavefunction in the reference space, i.e. the set of states generated in the CAS/RAS calculation.

 The program should automatically detect the symmetry, but does not run using the symmetry - it takes the symmetric wavefunctions/ci vectors and runs as if they were not symmetric.
 This still represents a computational speed up as the total space of configurations/determinants is reduced.